prog4biol/pfb2019/README.md

 >>> print(genes)
 {'BRCA1': 'GTACCTTGATTTCGTATTCTGAGAGGCTGCTGCTTAGCGGTAGCCCCTTGGTTTCCGTGGCAACGGAAAA', 'TP53': 'GATGGGATTGGGGTTTTCCCCTCCCATGTGCTCAAGACTGGCGCTAAAAGTTTTGAGCTTCTCAAAAGTCTAGAGCCACCGTCCAGGGAGCAGGTAGCTGCTGGGCTCCGGGGACACTTTGCGTTCGGGCTGGGAGCGTG'}
 ```
-> Here we have used the '+=' concatenation assignemt operator.
+> Here we have used the '+=' concatenation assignment operator.
 This is equivalent to  genes['TP53'] = genes['TP53'] + 'TAGAGCCACCGTCCAGGGAGCAGGTAGCTGCTGGGCTCCGGGGACACTTTGCGTTCGGGCTGGGAGCGTG'.

 #### Accessing Each Dictionary Key/Value